What Is Thai Beef Red Curry?

 SUSIE’S KITCHEN NOTES

-My mother and her sisters used chuck — always a cut with fat and connective tissue, never anything lean.
+My mother and her sisters used cuts with fat and connective tissue, never anything lean.
 They understood without being told that the fat rendered into the sauce over a long simmer was what made the curry what it was.
-The sauce of a Thai beef red curry that has been made with chuck for an hour is a different thing from one made with sirloin for fifteen minutes.
+The sauce of a Thai beef red curry that has been made with the right cut and given the right time is a different thing from one made with lean meat cooked quickly.
 Thicker.
 Richer.
 More itself.
 The right cut and the right time are the same instruction.

 The kaffir lime leaves should be torn rather than left whole.
-Tearing breaks the cell walls and releases the oils more completely — the fragrance that enters the curry from a torn kaffir lime leaf is more present than from one that has been left intact.
-Remove the central stem before tearing — the stem is tough and adds nothing.
-Four to six leaves for two cans of coconut milk.
-Add them with the coconut milk, not at the beginning with the paste — they steep rather than fry, and their fragrance is better preserved that way.
+Tearing breaks the cell walls and releases the oils more completely.
+Remove the central stem before tearing.
+It is tough and adds nothing.
+Add the leaves with the coconut milk, not at the beginning with the paste.
+They steep rather than fry, and their fragrance is better preserved that way.

 The curry reheats beautifully.
 My mother always made more than was needed for one meal.
-The second day the beef was softer, the sauce was deeper, the whole thing had settled into itself in a way that the first day had not quite reached.
+The second day the sauce was deeper and the whole thing had settled into itself.
 Make more than you need.
 The second bowl is better than the first.

 PAIRING SUGGESTIONS

-Thai beef red curry belongs over jasmine rice — the grains absorbing the slightly orange creamy sauce, the two of them together making the complete meal that the curry was always part of.
-For those who want sticky rice, the method at /sticky-rice-recipe/ is the one to follow.
-At a fuller table, the Thai omelet is the simpler companion — eggs and fish sauce alongside the richness of the curry, the contrast between the two making each one more itself.
-A bowl of Tom Yum Goong on the same table brings its sourness and clarity against the rich, creamy curry — the two soups, one clear and sharp, one creamy and deep, covering the full range of what a Thai family meal holds.
+Thai beef red curry belongs over jasmine rice, the grains absorbing the slightly orange creamy sauce, the two of them together making the complete meal that the curry was always part of.
+At a fuller table, the Thai omelet is the simpler companion, eggs and fish sauce alongside the richness of the curry, the contrast between the two making each one more itself.
+A bowl of Tom Yum Goong on the same table brings its sourness and clarity against the rich, creamy curry, the two soups, one clear and sharp, one creamy and deep, covering the full range of what a Thai family meal holds.
 For the paste that gives the curry its foundation, the depth and approach of the Thai yellow curry paste offers a parallel understanding of how paste becomes curry and why the frying step is everything.
 My mother and her sisters made this at every house that mattered.
 The smell was the same in all of them.
 That is still what home means.

 FAQ